AdamDynamic/war-and-peace/README.md

-# war-and-peace
+# War and Peace

-My project to tweet Leo Tolstoy's _War and Peace_ one line at a time.
+Files relating to my project to tweet Leo Tolstoy's _War and Peace_ one line at a time.